EmaApps/TheMotteDashboard/README.md

 This is a no-frills statically generated site, powered by [Ema](https://ema.srid.ca/).

-Production instance running at https://themotte.srid.ca (no longer updating, as the author lost interest in its content).

 ## Local develpoment

 Run `bin/fetch` once (it pulls the reddit data), followed by `bin/run` to run the dashboard site using that data.
 Run `bin/fetch` at any point, and the site will hot reload.